madsjulia/Mads.jl/examples/bigdt/source_termination.md

 #### Probabilistic uncertainties:

-*	prior probabilities about unknown model parameters (groundwater flow velocity and longitudinal plume dispersion)
+*	prior probability distributions of unknown model parameters (groundwater flow velocity and longitudinal plume dispersion)

-*	measurement errors of the observed concentrations
+*	measurement errors of the observed concentrations (assumed to be normally distributed with zero mean and predefined standard deviation; the standard deviation is equal to the reciprocal of observation weights)

-*	posterior probabilities about unknown model parameters (informed through Bayes theorem accounting for the impact of observed concentrations to constrain the prior model-parameter probabilities)
+*	posterior probabilities distributions of unknown model parameters (informed through Bayes' theorem accounting for the impact of observed concentrations to constrain the prior belief about the model parameter uncertainties represented is prior probability distributions)

 #### Non-probabilistic uncertainties: